laneyreed/CSS-Master/README.md

 # CSS Master 🎨

 **A curated collection of small CSS projects designed to help developers master advanced CSS techniques and concepts.
-Each project focuses on specific CSS features with practical examples, detailed explanations, and best practices.**
+Each project contain stand alone components and focuses on specific CSS features with practical examples, detailed explanations, and best practices.**

 ## 🚀 Overview

 **This repository contains hands-on CSS projects that demonstrate modern CSS techniques, from fundamental concepts to advanced styling patterns.
-Each project is self-contained with HTML, CSS, and documentation to help you understand and implement these techniques in your own projects.**
+Each project is self-contained with HTML, CSS, and documentation to help you understand and implement these techniques in your own projects.
+Projects contain reusable components that can be integrated into larger projects while maintaining its own styling and functionality**

 ## 🔧 Prerequisites